Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ## Who this course is for:

-- 👨‍🎓 Students preparing for the Professional Scrum Developer I (PSD I) Exam;
+- 👨‍🎓 Students preparing for the Scrum Developer I (PSD I) Exam;
 - 👨‍🎓 Agile Coaches;
 - 👨‍🎓 Agile Leaders;
 - 👨‍🎓 DevOps Engineers;